-At Mount Holyoke, students must take at least 4 PE units in order to graduate; but many take even more.
+- At Mount Holyoke, students must take at least 4 PE units in order to graduate; but may take even more.

-See the Physical Education and Athletics chapter of the course catalog for more information.
+See the Physical Education chapter of the course catalog for more information.

 PE 195 Outside Instructional Study